RUAL Documentation

 array An ordered list of values.

-date A timestamp value used for date and time operations.
+date A timestamp for date and time operations.

-file A file reference for file upload and processing operations.
+file A file reference for upload and processing operations.

 query A search query used with storage operations.

-mutations A set of field changes used when creating or updating documents in storage.
+mutations A set of field changes for creating or updating documents in storage.

 storage A reference to a specific storage (database) in your cluster.